Key Takeaways

 This guide walks you through the complete registration process as it works in 2026, including the new Rule 14A dual-track system.

 Looking for expert help with GST registration and statutory compliance services for Indian businesses?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Who Must Register for GST?